MileHacker Logo

 Special Weather Considerations

-Monsoon season (July to September) has heavy rainfall, which can cause flash flooding and make road trips difficult.
+Monsoon season (July to September) has heavy rainfall, which can cause flash floods and make road trips difficult.
 Stay updated on local weather.
 Extreme summer temperatures (May to August) pose health risks like heatstroke and dehydration.
 Prioritize staying hydrated and avoiding direct sun during peak hours.

 Winter fog (December to January) can descend during in the morning and evening, reducing visibility and potentially causing transport delays.
 Plan travel accordingly, allowing extra time for journeys.